 - Invest in a good travel guide to help you plan your trip.

 - Driving Abroad?
 Make sure your licence is current and valid and be aware of the driving laws in the country you are visiting.
-Visit the relevant country page FCO website for more information.
+Visit the relevant country page FCDO website for more information.
 Travel Advice by Country

 - Consider taking your mobile with you or renting one whilst you’re away.
 Store useful numbers such as the local police and the nearest Embassy or Consulate.
 Check with your service provider to make sure your phone works abroad.